Dave Smith

 Research with undergraduate students

-I have an active program of research with undergraduate students at Yale-NUS College.
+I have an active program of research with students, including undergraduate students in my previoous role at Yale-NUS College.
 You can find out more at the Unified transform lab website.

 Teaching